 Granadillo, Tania - Assistant Professor, Department of Anthropology.
 (University of Arizona).

-Michael Haan - Canada Research Chair in Migration and Ethnic Relations and Director for the Centre for Research on Migration and Ethnic Relations (PhD, University of Toronto).
+Michael Haan - Director for the Centre for Research on Migration and Ethnic Relations (PhD, University of Toronto).

 - 2017.
 An Introduction to Social Statistics for Canadian Social Science Students, 3rd edition.
 Oxford University Press.